PetroIvaniuk/llms-tools/README.md

 - [fairchem]() - the FAIR Chemistry's centralized repository of all its data, models, demos, and application efforts for materials science and quantum chemistry, by MetaAI

 ### Agents
+- [OpenHands](https://github.com/All-Hands-AI/OpenHands) - a platform for software development agents powered by AI
 - [Multi-Agent Orchestrator ](https://github.com/awslabs/multi-agent-orchestrator) - framework for managing multiple AI agents and handling complex conversations, by AWS
 - [swarm](https://github.com/openai/swarm) - educational framework exploring ergonomic, lightweight multi-agent orchestration, by OpenAI
 - [Agent-S](https://github.com/simular-ai/Agent-S) - an open agentic framework that uses computers like a human